 Water Hardness and pH Range

-The aquarium water should have a pH in the range of 6.5 to 7.5, with a water hardness of 5 to 12 dKH.
-Loaches cannot tolerate brackish water.
+Your tank water should have a pH of between 6.5 and 7.5, with a water hardness of 5 to 12 dKH.

 Lighting